projectawakening/builder-examples/item-seller/readme.md

 <details markdown="block">
 <summary>Changing optional environment values</summary>

-#### Setting item, price and payment address
+### Setting item, price and payment address
 You can set the item you want to sell, the address that recieves payments and the price in Wei.
 10^18 wei is equal to one Ether.
+For example, if one lens is 5 Tokens then the price is 5 * 10^18.
+This means that the default price is set to 0.5 Tokens.

 ```bash
 ##### ITEM SELLER CONFIGURATION